 Best Internet and Streaming TV Bundles

-Xfinity’s internet and TV bundles range from $50 to $90 per month, with 12 to 24-month contracts.
+Xfinity’s internet and TV bundles range from $50 to $90/mo., with 12- to 24-month contracts.
 The most basic package offers 100 Mbps download speeds and 10+ channels.
 The top-level package offers 300 Mbps download speeds and 12+ channels.
 Check if Xfinity is available in your area.

 Depending on your location, AT&T may offer both internet and TV bundles.
-Starting at $39.99 per month with a 12-month agreement, customers may get up to 18 Mbps download speeds.
+Starting at $39.99/mo. with a 12-month agreement, customers may get up to 18 Mbps download speeds.
 AT&T also offers four TV packages to choose from in your bundle.
 Check if AT&T is available in your area.

 Spectrum offers two main internet TV bundle packages.
-Double Play Select, when bundled with internet, is $98 per month for 125 channels and 200 Mbps download speeds.
+Double Play Select, when bundled with internet, is $98/mo. for 125 channels and 200 Mbps download speeds.
 Double Play Silver, when bundled with internet, is 175 channels and 200 Mbps download speeds.
 These prices are based on a 12-month agreement.
 Check if Spectrum is available in your area.

 Although a bit more limited in coverage area, RCN offers 15 package options for internet and TV bundles.
 Packages range from $39.99 to $119.99/mo. with anywhere from 70 to 295 channels.
 Download speeds vary greatly by package from 50 Mbps to 1,000 Mbps.
 Check if RCN is available in your area.

 Some internet providers have decided to offer streaming services of their own to compete with Hulu and other providers.
 The benefit to going this route is you get to house all your entertainment needs with one provider with one bill.
 However, as some of these options indicate, they’re works in progress: